subhojit777/imag/doc/src/09020-changelog.md

     * `imag-diary create --timed` did not work as expected
     * `libimagstore` got another fix with the file parsing, as the `std::str::Lines` iterator takes empty lines as no lines.
+    * `libimagentryedit` fixed to inherit stdin and stderr to child process for editor command.

 ## 0.6.3